TejasBhovad/c-programs/README.md

 Currently the repository contains :

 - lecture-1 programs
+- lecture-2 programs
+- lecture-3 programs
 - set of experiments

-To download all files, click on download zip and then unzip the file from your downloads folder
+To download all files, click on download zip and then unzip the file from your downloads folder.

+All programs to be written in the journal are not included in this repository to prevent plagiarism.

 ![Alt Text](https://i.postimg.cc/1tGsSRQx/Screenshot-2022-09-15-at-8-44-45-PM.png)